termly/termly-api-docs/src/content/docs/other/results-paging.md

 ## Important Notes

-1. **Pagination tokens are opaque**: Never decode, modify, or construct pagination tokens manually
+1. **Pagination tokens are opaque**: They are not intended to be decoded, modified, or constructed manually
 2. **Consistent ordering**: Results are ordered consistently across pages (typically by ID)
 3. **No offset-based pagination**: The API does not support `page` or `offset` parameters
 4. **Stateless tokens**: Pagination tokens do not expire and contain all necessary state information